jgomezselles/kubecon24-kepler-knative/README.md

 ## Building mock image
    * `docker build -f server-mock/docker/Dockerfile . -t ghcr.io/jgomezselles/kubecon24/server-mock:0.0.1 --progress plain --no-cache`

-## Next
-* Find the best way to deploy the mock with a LoadBalancer in http/2
-* Create dashboard
-* See if we can save prometheus metrics to just reuse them
-* Change commands to be kubectl
-* Change Kepler to community version
-* Record the demo

 ## To monitor
 * Serverless:
   * openshift-serverless
   * knative-serving
   * knative-serving-ingress
   * operator
-  * Everything in the data path
-  * Gateway and pods
-  * Keep in mind that using local svc should be fine!

 ## Useful docs
 * https://knative.dev/docs/serving/autoscaling/autoscale-go/